Assistantships, Production Grants & Stipends

-Masters' students are typically assigned tutoring, grading or lab support.
-Doctoral students may be involved in tutoring, technical support, lab management, or research.
-Students must re-apply every year.
+Masters’ students are typically assigned tutoring, grading or lab support.
+Doctoral and MFA students may be involved in tutoring, technical support, lab management, research, producing videos for CDM, stage management, screenwriting conference, film festivals, animation projects or work at Cinespace Studios.
+Students must re-apply quarterly or yearly.

 You may apply only if you are a degree-seeking student.
 Your status is considered "degree-seeking" if you meet one of the following criteria: